MATHEMATICS AND HUMANITIES: A VIEW TOWARDS CLASSICAL EDUCATION

 One of the most beautiful aspects of Mathematics is its relation to the human soul and mind.
 I once wrote about how Russel’s paradox of Set Theory is intimately related to the Greek thought about being, genus and species, that is, the idea that being is not a summum genus, it cannot be reached by taking genera over genera in an increasing order of continence.
 Being is not a genus because every specific difference applied to a genus in order to move from that genus to one of its species is already part of being.
 Aristotle’s concept of specific difference reappeared in modern Mathematics by the hands of Russel and Whitehead under the role of a property defining a class of sets (click here to read it).

-It is unfortunate, then, that Mathematics is seen with so much rejection by people.
+It is unfortunate, then, that Mathematics is seen with so much rejection by many.
 If you love Humanities and do not like Math, the reason most likely lies on the way your teachers taught Math in the school.
 I would also say Humanities.
 Then you go to Humanities and from that moment on, Math becomes something off your horizon of thoughts.
 You just cannot understand that when you talk about necessity and possibility in the Philosophy of Language, you are also talking about mathematical concepts in Modal Logics.
 When you think of justice in the society you live in, you may not realize that your conceptions of justice have mathematical counterparts.
 The same happens the other way round.
 If you love Math and do not like Humanities, you just have no patience to relate it, for instance, with the idea of justice according to the Greek thinkers.
 Maybe your Humanities teacher did not teach you how to connect them.
 The same goes to your Math teacher.

 As I said, I blame teachers for that.
 There is a kind of universal agreement about this.
 However, my position is slightly different from the common agreement, as you have likely perceived.
 I not only blame Math teachers, I also blame Humanities teachers for not knowing how to connect Humanities to mathematical thought.
 Both are blamed for not understanding the common philosophical background in either side.